apache/couchdb-fauxton/code-layout.md

 Check out [writing_addons.md](writing_addons.md) for more information on writing your own addons.

-## CSS / Less
+## CSS / SCSS

-We use Less for generating our CSS.
-The bulk of the shared CSS used throughout the application is found in [assets/less/](assets/less), but any addon may contain its own `assets/less` subfolder containing whatever unique styles are needed.
+We use SCSS for generating our CSS.
+The bulk of the shared CSS used throughout the application is found in [assets/scss/](assets/scss), but any addon may contain its own `assets/scss` subfolder containing whatever unique styles are needed.

 ## Icons

-Fauxton uses icon fonts which are packaged as font files in the [assets/fonts](assets/fonts) folder.
+Fauxton uses icon fonts, which are packaged as font files in the [assets/fonts](assets/fonts) folder.
 As the name implies, these are fonts that contain icons instead of letters and numbers.

-To use an icon, you simply add the corresponding `fonticon-<icon_name>` CSS class to the HTML element.
+To use an icon, simply add the corresponding `fonticon-<icon_name>` CSS class to the HTML element.
 E.g. `<i className="fonticon-attention-circled"></i>`.

-The CSS classes are defined in [assets/less/icon.less](assets/less/icon.less), which is a generated file.
+The CSS classes are defined in [assets/scss/icon.scss](assets/scss/icon.scss) - a generated file.
 In order to add, update or remove icons, follow the steps outlined at [assets/iconfontgenerator/README.md](assets/iconfontgenerator/README.md).
 The source SVG files for each icon are located at [assets/icons](assets/icons).

 ## app/addons/components / app/addons/fauxton